MAX BRAUN

 Everyday Robots was a moonshot at Google X to build learning robots that help people in their everyday lives.
 I led the engineering team making that possible with robotics and machine learning.

-To learn more about the vision and work, listen to my interview on The Gradient Podcast, check out everydayrobots.com, or read pieces in Wired, The Verge, and The New York Times.
+To learn more about the vision and work, listen to my interview on The Gradient Podcast, check out everydayrobots.ai, or read pieces in Wired, The Verge, and The New York Times.

 Much of the robot learning research now lives on at Google DeepMind.